-Fortunately, the following 12 impulse control dog training secrets are the tips every dog owner out there should learn by heart.
+Fortunately, the following 12 impulse control dog training secrets are the tips every dog owner should learn by heart.
 Reinforced by experts and praised by owners who have already gone through impulse control training with their pups, this is how you’ll get into the right mindset and raise an obedient pet.

 Living in the moment — how humans and dogs learn impulse control differently

-The only issue is that implementing the right techniques requires a bit of time.
+The only issue is that implementing the proper techniques requires a bit of time.
 We have to start with young puppies, but not too young furballs.
 The attention span of a month-old pup is just too short, and in the end, we might get frustrated.
 The right time to start is around the two-month mark.
-Dogs are sort of like sponges then, but not too unruly to manage.
+Dogs are like sponges then, but not too unruly to manage.

 - Learn how to calm yourself first

 - If, at first, you don’t succeed- keep going

 - Dogs always have food in mind-use.
 This is to your advantage

 - Practice changing the direction of the situation

 - Be patient and learn how to wait